 A substantial number of individuals and organizations have volunteered their services to the Adler.
-The estimated value of such donated services has not been recorded in the financial statements.
-However, certain donated services (those requiring specific expertise) have been reflected in the financial statements at their fair value based on current rates for similar services, which was approximately \$28,000 and \$9,000 for 2023 and 2022, respectively.
+The estimated value of such non-restricted donated services has not been recorded in the financial statements.
+However, certain donated services (those requiring specific expertise) have been reflected in the financial statements at their fair value based on current rates for similar services, which was approximately \$62,000 and \$28,000 for 2024 and 2023, respectively.
 Donations of catering, marketing, travel expenses, and equipment have been reflected in the financial statements at their fair value at the date the expenses were incurred or the equipment was received.
 The fair value is based on current invoice prices for similar expenses incurred.
-These donations totaled approximately \$137,000 and \$39,000 for 2023 and 2022, respectively.
+These donations totaled approximately \$176,000 and \$137,000 for 2024 and 2023, respectively.